maurice-35/movie-data-base/README.md

 # User model
-I created a folder called 'jwt_auth' and added 'jwt_auth' to my installed apps within the settings.py file in the project folder.
-I then linked it to the User model within the same folder: AUTH_USER_MODEL = 'jwt_auth.User'
+I created a folder called `jwt_auth` and added 'jwt_auth' to my installed apps within the settings.py file in the project folder.
+I then linked it to the User model within the same folder: `AUTH_USER_MODEL = 'jwt_auth.User'`

     from django.db import models
     from django.contrib.auth.models import AbstractUser

     class User(AbstractUser):   <<<Extending existing django User model>>> email = models.CharField(max_length=50, unique=True)
        first_name = models.CharField(max_length=50)
        last_name = models.CharField(max_length=50)
        profile_image = models.CharField(max_length=300)

-The model now in place, I had Django check my new model and prepare to create the table for it in the database, using the make migrations command: python manage.py makemigrations
+The model now in place, I had Django check my new model and prepare to create the table for it in the database, using the make migrations command: `python manage.py makemigrations`.

-And then migrated to run the changes: python manage.py migrate
+And then migrated to run the changes: python manage.py migrate.
 I then had to register the new app with the admin.py site in its app folder:

-from django.contrib import admin from django.contrib.auth import get_user_model
+    from django.contrib import admin
+    from django.contrib.auth import get_user_model

     User = get_user_model()   ## get my custom user model ##

     admin.site.register(User)

-And tested everything works fine by running the server with python manage.py runserver and visiting the admin app localhost:8000/admin.
+And tested everything works fine by running the server with `python manage.py runserver` and visiting the admin app `localhost:8000/admin`.
 I should be able to log in with my super user, but had I not created this when I set up the project, I can easily do so now by typing the following command in Terminal: python manage.py createsuperuser and filling the options required.

 ![admin](https://user-images.githubusercontent.com/84001897/128673403-02a43823-aed2-4962-a389-52079e3585f8.png)